TRACK CHAIRS

 Contributions to literature cover different areas and topics.
 New and emerging technologies, not to mention new thinking about public administration and government itself, often demand new ways of thinking and innovative approaches to frame these deployments.
 In the current global society, these new demands become increasingly important.
 Digital technologies provide in fact new opportunities and challenges for adaptive and agile governance, yet they have also impacted the way by which public administration’s processes and activities are structured and executed.
 Papers which address these challenges are particularly welcomed this year.

 In addition, the minitrack welcomes contributions exploring the issues associated with the design, implementation, and management of policies and strategies that change the nature of the interactions between government and citizens, private sector organizations, and NGOs.
-Moreover, papers that discuss the political, institutional, regulatory, and organisational implication of the deployment of emerging and disruptive technologies are particularly welcomed.
+Moreover, papers that discuss the political, institutional, regulatory, and organizational implication of the deployment of emerging and disruptive technologies are particularly welcomed.
 We invite papers on the following topics, but not limited to:

 - Best practices for design, implementation, and management of digital innovation in the public sector.